 FAST COPY was written by John M. Pechacek and can be found on THE SAFEHOUSE BBS.
-Unlike the other programs that start copying from Track \$0, FAST COPY starts at Track \$22 and copies down in blocks of 8, 8, 8, 8, and 3 tracks on my Apple.
+Unlike the other programs that start copying from Track \$0, FAST COPY starts at Track \$22 and copies down in blocks of 8, 8, 8, and 3 tracks on my Apple.

-All of the programs mentioned have been copyrighted by the companies or mitac Disk Drive for Apple
+All of the programs mentioned have been copyrighted by the companies or authors listed.